 Co mputer & Technology Information Review of site computer use policy Review of telephone protocol Review of telephone system/answering machine Location of computers for patient information Review site's computer software for patient management, prescription processing If applicable, location of computer for word processing, e-mail, online searching etc. If applicable, passwords assigned for computer access Review of site's policy re: hand held electronic devices e.g. cell phones, pagers, smart phones, wireless internet etc. He alth and Safety Hand washing stations and site policy on hand washing reviewed Procedure to follow should a student receive a sharps injury or any other type of injury at the site.
 PLEASE NOTE: the Dalhousie University College of Pharmacy must be notified of all injuries that occur during a PEP rotation.
-Person to contact should a student become ill at the site or at home during the rotation Procedure to follow should the student call in sick or have a personal emergency Procedure to follow if late arriving to the site e.g. who to contact Review the safety procedures to follow should the pharmacy be robbed Procedure to follow if there is a fire alarm Site/community specific infectious disease updates (e.g. pandemic, or disease outbreak information) Review of in-store overhead paging codes Information re: neighbourhood safety e.g. late-night departures Pai tient Safety Review of medication incident reporting and documentation procedure and quality assurance program followed by the site Procedure to be followed should a medication incident be identified to a Pharmacy Student.
+Please email the course coordinator: Harriet.Davies@dal.ca .
+Person to contact should a student become ill at the site or at home during the rotation Procedure to follow should the student call in sick or have a personal emergency Procedure to follow if late arriving to the site e.g. who to contact Review the safety procedures to follow should the pharmacy be robbed Procedure to follow if there is a fire alarm Site/community specific infectious disease updates (e.g. pandemic, or disease outbreak information) Review of in-store overhead paging codes Information re: neighbourhood safety e.g. late-night departures Pa tient Safety Review of medication incident reporting and documentation procedure and quality assurance program followed by the site Procedure to be followed should a medication incident be identified to a Pharmacy Student.

 Dress Code

-\Box Student is wearing an ID badge at all times that clearly identifies them as a Pharmacy Student
+$\Box$ Student is wearing an ID badge at all times that clearly identifies them as a Pharmacy S ☐ Student is wearing an ID badge at all times that clearly identifies them as a Pharmacy Student

 ☐ Review of site's dress code policy (including footwear)

 ☐ Student is wearing Dalhousie University Clinical ID badge

 □

+□

 Privacy Policy

 ☐ Site's privacy policy reviewed

+□

 Additional Points to Review